dmj111/.dotfiles/README.md

-# Common dot-files
+# Dotfiles

-- .gitconfig
+Use setup.sh to get going.